A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Results

 \subsection{Attention and Sequence Length}

-\textbf{Performance Comparison} We begin by evaluating performance for each task (page description, section summarization, and contextual image captioning) when training T5 encoders with different attention types and input sequence lengths in Figure~\ref{fig:attncompare}.
+\textbf{Performance Comparison.} We begin by evaluating performance for each task (page description, section summarization, and contextual image captioning) when training T5 encoders with different attention types and input sequence lengths in Figure~\ref{fig:attncompare}.
 Prefix Global always performs better than TGlobal.
-We include two Prefix Global settings: a fixed Prefix$_{512}$ which is our default setting of setting 512 input tokens to the prefix (used for all other experiments), as well as a Prefix$_{TGlobal}$ which assigns the same number of global tokens as TGlobal.
-Prefix$_{TGlobal}$ uses $\frac{l}{16}$ globals, where $l$ is the input sequence length and $16$ tokens per block are aggregated.
-This allows us to compare the way global tokens are defined in both attention mechanisms.
+We include two Prefix Global settings: a fixed Prefix$_{512}$ which sets 512 input tokens to the prefix (default used for all other experiments), as well as a Prefix$_{TGlobal}$ which assigns the same number of global tokens as TGlobal.
+Prefix$_{TGlobal}$ uses $\frac{l}{16}$ globals, where $l$ is the input sequence length (TGlobal aggregates every $16$ input tokens as a global token).
+This allows us to compare the way both attention mechanisms define global tokens.

 Despite TGlobal defining \textit{additional} side inputs as global tokens, it consistently underperforms Prefix Global even with the same number of globals.
 This confirms that defining a special prefix from the input sequence is better than taking aggregates over the full sequence.
 In Appendix~\ref{sec:pagespecs}, we also show that just using the prefix of the in-order page inputs for page description (as opposed to pulling out the section titles and first sentences) performs better than TGlobal.
 These results collectively show Prefix Global to be preferable to TGlobal.
 One key takeaway is that separating out more relevant inputs (via structure or other known biases like leading sentence bias) is a good idea.